 Myth: I’ll be locked in for two whole years of hard slog.

 Truth: Maybe!
 If you’re really enjoying yourself, it might even be longer.
-It’s important to remember that if this is something you want to go after, you might find yourself in a year or two thinking ‘I’d be done by now’.
-Expecting your life to open up and make room for postgrad is a nice thought, but it might never happen that way.
+But remember: if this is something you’re interested in, you might find yourself in a year or two anyway thinking ‘I’d be done by now’.
+Expecting life to open up and make room for postgrad is a nice thought, but it may never happen that way.
 Here’s the good news: it’s up to you how much time you spend on your postgrad study.

 Myth: What if I drop out, and lose all that hard work?

-Postgrad isn’t – or doesn’t have to be – the age-old scary story; buried in books, time poor, sleep-deprived, and unanswered texts piling up by the minute.
-There will be times when it’s tough, but it’s true what they say: nothing good comes easy.
-Except maybe microwave popcorn.
+Postgrad isn’t – or doesn’t have to be – the age-old scary story; buried in books, sleep-deprived, and unanswered texts piling up by the minute.
+Talk to us about how postgrad study could fit into your life and work for you.